Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 If now is the right time for you to challenge the exam, you may want to start by contacting your provincial or territorial certification authority or a school that offers Red Seal trades programs to prepare you for the exam.
 Both of these sources can help you understand what you need to do to ensure your eligibility to register for and write the Red Seal challenge exam for your trade.

-You can take credit for your years of working in your trade and prove your knowledge and experience by earning your Red Seal certification by challenging the exam.
+You can take credit for your years of working in your trade and prove your knowledge and experience by earning your Red Seal Endorsement by challenging the exam.